 Long before I moved to Florida, I knew there was a lot more to the place than Disney World, Miami Beach, Daytona Beach and Fort Lauderdale, thanks to this Errol Morris documentary.

 “Vernon, Florida” was the deadpan follow-up to the equally deadpan “Gates of Heaven,” about the then-rare phenomenon of pet cemeteries.

 Here was “Cracker” Florida, far from the interstates, the beaches, theme parks and “progress.”
 This little panhandle berg and its quirky characters were immortalized, Yankee transplants talking about living cheap, a turkey-hunting/turkey-obsessed hunter all dolled up in camo 25 years before “Duck Dynasty” cemented its position along America’s rural/urban political divide.

 There’s the critter-coddler with his gopher tortoise and opossum expertise, the “red wiggler, naht-crawler” worm farmer and the “historian” who knows little or nothing about a town he must have moved to upon retiring.

 “Vernon” started life as a genuine piece of documentary journalism, about the town’s grimly comical connection to insurance scams that involved people injuring themselves, losing limbs for high-dollar settlements.
-“Nub City” was abandoned, according to legend, after death threats made to the filmmaker.
+The film “Nub City” was abandoned, according to legend, after death threats made to the filmmaker.

 This was decades before “Redneck Welfare,” Social Security disability scams in rural America, became commonplace.